SurvivorBob/ftd-refit/README.md

 command line.

-Blocks that can't be remapped according to an `op` will be untouched, and a notice emitted to standard error.
+Blocks that can't be remapped according to an `op` will be untouched, and a notice emitted to the terminal.

 Valid values for `X` and `Y`: